Chicago Nonprofit Supporting Families Living with a Younger-Onset Alzheimer’s Diagnosis Secures $1M Donation

 Shulla Cose is no stranger to finding inventive ways to provide services to overlooked communities.
 She served for 25 years as co-founder and president of Perspectives Schools, a network of public charter schools in Chicago.
 The network scaled from 40 students to over 2000 students with 250 staff, thanks in part to the $50M that was raised under her leadership.

 In 2017, her husband Lorenzo was diagnosed with younger-onset Alzheimer’s, turning life upside down for the couple and their two sons, just 11 and 14 at the time.
-She founded Lorenzo’s House out of a compelling desire to fill a gaping care and connection gap and empower her own family, as well as other families living with younger-onset Alzheimer’s.
+She founded Lorenzo’s House out of a compelling desire to fill a gaping care and connection gap and empower her own family, as well as other families living with younger-onset Alzheimer’s and other dementias.

 “This niche group in the Alzheimer’s community is misunderstood and under-resourced,” said Dr. James Mastrianni, the Director of the Memory Center at the University of Chicago, and a Lorenzo’s House ally.
 “They struggle to find specialized resources as a younger family who is still working and raising children.
 As a neurologist, all too often I see the multidimensional problems experienced with a younger-onset diagnosis.
 We need a place like Lorenzo’s House to send families – a place that is creating a way for families to come together and to be empowered.”

 Lorenzo’s House is currently wrapping up its ‘100 Days of Light’ end-of-year fundraising campaign, for which it has already raised over $250,000 from donations of $10 and more.